- Installation and updates

 You can use Postman monitoring with any paid or free plan type.

-You can find your account type's usage limits by referring to your usage overview.
+You can find your account type's monthly usage limits by referring to your usage overview.

 With a free Postman account, once you've reached your usage limit for monitoring you'll be automatically capped for the remainder of your monthly cycle.
 To continue to use monitoring for the remainder of your cycle, you can upgrade your Postman plan.